-The power of the Volva appears to have stemmed for the practice of Seidr magic.
-This type of Viking witchcraft was linked with ideas of fate, and enabled the user not only to read fate and tell prophecies, but also in some cases to manipulate it.
+The power of the Volva appears to have stemmed from the practice of Seidr magic.
+This type of Viking witchcraft was linked with ideas of fate and enabled the user not only to read fate and tell prophecies but also in some cases to manipulate it.

 Thus, first and foremost, the Volva were seeresses and tellers of prophecies.
 Seeing the future often required a shamanic ritual that involved a group of young girls singing a spirit invocation while the Viking witch entered a trance that allowed her to commune with the spirits and the gods.

-As the incantation came to an end, the seeress was caught between two worlds, and at this point in the ritual the Volva could predict the future and provide prophecies those nearby.
+As the incantation came to an end, the seeress was caught between two worlds, and at this point in the ritual, the Volva could predict the future and provide prophecies to those nearby.

 But this was not the limit of the Viking witch’s power.
 The magic of Seidr, which means “to bind” in old Norse, also allowed the Volva to do things such as raise storms, cast love spells, and send nightmares to kill someone in their sleep.
 The Volva were also believed to be able to take on animal form, probably using this shamanic power to fight or to travel long distances.

-The Viking witch was finely dressed in a blue and red dress, and headscarf with golden thread along its edge.
-It is thought that both female and male Volva shamans would have used these bright coloured dresses.
+The Viking witch was finely dressed in a blue and red dress and headscarf with golden thread along its edge.
+It is thought that both female and male Volva shamans would have used these bright colored dresses.